kingparra/dierbach/11_-_recursion/fundamental_concepts.rst

 The Recursive Definition of the Factorial Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure 11-5: Recursive Factorial Function Implementation

 A Recursive Factorial Function Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure 11-6: Factorial Recursive Instance Calls

+* Although the factorial function is an often-used example of a recursive function, the function can be executed more effieciently when implemented to use iteration.

 11.1.3 Let's Apply It: Fractals (Sierpinski Triangle)
 -----------------------------------------------------
+* The serpenski triangle is an exmaple of a fractal.
+* A fractal is a shape that contains parts that similar to the whol shape, thus having the property of self-similarity.

 11.2 Recursive Problem solving